ABOUT PACIFIC PLACE

 Density: Downtown accounts for 81% of Seattle's offices, 87% of the city's hotel rooms, a third of its apartments, and a third of its arts and culture space.

-Source: September 13, 2023.
-CoStar, BLS, STR, Downtown Seattle Association, Port of Seattle, City of Seattle Recovery Plan Performance Report, CBRE, Oxford Economics
+Source: Downtown Seattle Association, Port of Seattle, Visit Seattle

 SEATTLE: MARKET MAP